 What pushes you to the point of quitting?
-What situation, obstacle, or challenge have you walked away from in your past that now you wish you had faced instead of simply giving up?
+What is that situation, obstacle, or challenge, from which you’ve walked away in your past that now you wish you had faced instead of simply giving up?
 And maybe it wasn’t a simple decision, but you did abandon the effort and now you wish you hadn’t.
 We all likely have those “if only’s” and “I should’ve’s” in our lives.
 In looking back, what was the missing component?

 Your past memory of perceived failure could have involved many things.
 It might have been a lack of support from those close to you.
 Perhaps people whose opinion you respected gave you words of discouragement.
 Maybe the task became too arduous and it didn’t seem worth the time and effort.
 But, besides missing the support, encouragement, time and effort you felt the accomplishment required, could you also have been missing the faith to get it done?

 This isn’t a discourse on positive thinking.
-It’s not about repeating words of faith.
+It’s not about repeating “words of faith.”
 The question is, where do you go when faced with failure?
 When you are about to be pinned to the mat, or you already have been, your choice for encouragement and strength to get up and face the next challenge with a hope for victory makes all the difference.
 Think of all the options you have.
 All you have to do is look at the world around you and you see there’s no shortage of wrong ways to deal with failure.
-Then, there are those like the late Chuck Colson.
+But, there are also examples like the late Chuck Colson.

 What launched Colson into the headlines was the most monumental failure of his life—his role in Watergate.
 On March 1, 1974, Colson was indicted for conspiring to cover up the Watergate Hotel burglaries.
 A crime he helped orchestrate in order to discredit a leader of the anti-Vietnam War cause.

 If you know of Chuck Colson, it may be only in the context of his vastly successful Prison Fellowship ministry, which continues to be the most successful outreach ministry to prisoners, ex-prisoners and their families.
-But, he pled guilty to his crimes and On June 21, 1974, Colson and was given a one-to-three-year sentence, along with a fine of $5,000.
+But, he pled guilty to his crimes, and on June 21, 1974, Colson was given a one-to-three-year sentence, along with a fine of $5,000.
 He served about seven months.
 Defeated, of course.
 But how did he get turned around?

 “Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong”